allofthenorthwood/allofthenorthwood.github.io/posts/math-facts-part-1.md

 ## What can we do about it?

 I want to find a way to teach number sense and numeracy in a way that makes reading equations as effortless as sight-reading the words on this page.
-I want to also make it available to as many people as possible, so I need a distribution method that is scalable and doesn't require paying for a private tutor
+I want to also make it available to as many people as possible, so I need a distribution method that is scalable and doesn't require paying for a private tutor.

 This isn't going to be easy.